sai-prasanna/dreamerv2_torch/README.md

-# WIP: Mastering Atari with Discrete World Models (Pytorch)
+# Mastering Atari with Discrete World Models (Pytorch)

 Implementation of the [DreamerV2][website] agent in pytorch.
 It mirrors the original [tensorflow implementaition](https://github.com/danijar/dreamerv2) in it's structure for the most part.
 We use major parts of [dreamer-torch](https://github.com/jsikyoon/dreamer-torch) implementation.
-It's a Work-In-Progress, unable to coverge to the same performance as the tensorflow implementation yet.
+It reaches similar performance curves for few environments I tested for 100k (cartpole, cheetah).
+Haven't tested Plan2Explore yet, but it's included.

 <p align="center">
 <img width="90%" src="https://imgur.com/gO1rvEn.gif">